 An FTA between our two nations, close allies with deep historical and people-to-people ties, will support the economic recovery from COVID-19 and take our bilateral trade and investment relationship to the next level.

 The FTA will be ambitious and comprehensive.
 It will contribute to economic growth and job creation, drive increased two-way trade in goods and services worth £18.1bn in 2019, and encourage two-way investment.
 The UK was the second largest direct investor in Australia and the second largest recipient of Australian Foreign Direct Investment in 2019.
 UK FDI in Australia was £35.6bn and Australian FDI in UK was £15.9bn in 2018.
 It will be a modern agreement with best-practice trade rules on emerging and increasingly important issues, including digital trade and innovation, and will include outcomes that benefit the small and medium-sized enterprises who already sell goods and services between our countries, as well as encouraging more to do so.

 *Department for International Trade – Press Release.
 Read more, HERE.

-The UK Department for International Trade has supported Australian entrepreneurs in helping to take their companies global through the Global Entrepreneur Programme’s Startup Games.
+The DIT has also supported Australian entrepreneurs in helping to take their companies global through the Global Entrepreneur Programme’s Startup Games.

-Watch the video above to hear The Bakery’s Andrew Humphries, who boasts a facility on SEGRO’s Slough Industrial Estate, and HMG Consulate General Michael Ward, discuss the benefits of an Australian-UK collaboration.
+Watch the video to the left to hear The Bakery’s Andrew Humphries, who boasts a facility on SEGRO’s Slough Industrial Estate, and HMG Consulate General Michael Ward, discuss the benefits of an Australian-UK collaboration.